Disappearance of Marvin Clark

 On October 30, 1926, Clark departed his home in Tigard, Oregon to meet his daughter in downtown Portland.
 He never arrived to meet his daughter, and none of his family made contact with him that day.
 Some witnesses claimed to have seen Clark at a bus terminal in Portland that day, dressed in a dark suit and slacks.
 Over a week later, on November 9, Clark's wife Mary received a postcard from Bellingham, Washington, apparently sent from her husband.
-Several witnesses in the area claimed to have seen him there between November 2 and November 3.
+Several witnesses in the area claimed to have seen him there between November 2 and 3.

 In 1986, a John Doe was discovered in a wooded area between Portland and Tigard; these remains were estimated to have been between 35 and 55 years old at the time of death, and several mementos from the late-19th and early-20th centuries were discovered along with the body, leading detectives to suspect the remains were Clark's.
 Reports of this potential connection made national headlines in 2011.
 However, in 2018, it was determined through DNA testing that these remains were not those of Clark.
-As of 2023, Clark's whereabouts remain unknown.
+His whereabouts remain unknown.

 Timeline

 Background

 According to U.S. census records, Marvin Clark was born circa 1852 in Marion County, Iowa.
 Both of Clark's parents were from New York.
-Clark moved to Oregon with his wife, Mary, as early as 1910; according to the 1910 U.S. Census, he resided in the community of Holbrook.
+Clark moved to Oregon with his wife, Mary, as early as 1910; according to the 1910 U.S. census, he resided in the community of Holbrook.
 Clark was at one time the town marshal of Linton, a district that would later become part of Portland.

 Disappearance

-On October 30, 1926, Clark left his home in Tigard around 1 p.m. to visit his daughter, Mrs Sidney McDougall, who was a resident and manager of the Hereford Hotel at 735 Hoyt Street in Northwest Portland.
+On October 30, 1926, Clark left his home in Tigard around 1 p.m. to visit his daughter, Mrs. Sidney McDougall, who was a resident and manager of the Hereford Hotel at 735 Hoyt Street in Northwest Portland.
 The initial report of Clark's disappearance on November 6, 1926 by The Morning Oregonian stated that he had embarked to Portland by stagecoach, though a report published the following week said he had traveled by bus.